ericchavez831/Parstagram/README.md

 ## Notes

 I was not able to get the camera to open.
-I was able to figure out it was because I was running an emulator with and API level of 30 or higher.
+I was able to figure out it was because I was running an emulator with an API level of 30 or higher.

 ## Open-source libraries used